-I was up in Buffalo last weekend and met up with friends for dinner.
-Mother's is one of those restaurants people always assume I've been to.
-It has loyal followers throughout the city so I was excited to finally have a chance to check it out.
-Walking up, I felt I was entering a tattoo parlor instead of a fine dining establishment.
+I was up in Buffalo last weekend and met some friends for dinner at Mother's.
+This is one of those restaurants people always assume I've been to.
+It has a strong loyal following so I was excited to finally check it out.
+From the outside I felt I was entering a tattoo parlor instead of a fine dining establishment.

-It's quite a different scene inside with a gorgeous iron gate, stone walls, candlelit tables and a lively bar scene.
+Inside it's quite a different scene with a gorgeous iron gate, stone walls, candlelit tables and a lively bar scene.
 We were handed the menu for the night and began with a bottle of Sancerre.

 Although the appetizers sounded wonderful I stuck with their light and refreshing house salad to begin.

 Thank goodness I went light because my entree was much larger than I'm used to- Pan Seared Sea Scallops with Black Fettuccine spinach and red peppers.